7 Beautiful Waterfalls to visit in Norway

 60° 26′ N, 07° 09′ E

-Vøringsfossen in one of the highest waterfalls in Europe.
+Vøringsfossen is one of the tallest waterfalls in Europe.
 It is 182 meters high in total, with a free fall of 145 meters.
 What makes this waterfall so beautiful is that it is located in a steep, fairytale-like gorge: the Måbødalen valley.
-It is located next to the famous Hardanger tourist road RV7 and you will find multiple viewingplatforms to see the waterfall from different points of view.
+It is located next to the famous Hardanger tourist road RV7.
+There are multiple viewing platforms in the area to see the waterfall from different points of view.

-You can also ascend into the gorge and experience the force of the cascading water at the base of the waterfall.
+You can also hike into the gorge to the base of the waterfall and experience the force of the cascading water.

 Practical